Glass Trinity, Chapter 11: Bonds of Fate

 "I've got him!"

 Two golden chakra chains raced across the night sky toward Madara.
-He'd noticed what was about to happen and begun to run, but he would never make it in time to avoid the blast.
+He'd noticed what was about to happen and began to run, but he would never make it in time to avoid the blast.
 Mito's chains descended upon him.

 "Madara!" she screamed.